 They’re built to last

 One of the greatest benefits of window shutters is that they’re incredibly durable.
 So long as you use a reputable company, these products are manufactured to the highest standards and are rigorously tested for longevity.

-As well as this, shutters are timeless and will therefore compliment any colour scheme or design.
+As well as this, plantation shutters in bedrooms are timeless and will therefore complement any colour scheme or design.
 If you change the décor of your room for example, you may need to replace your blinds or curtains to suit this.
 With shutters, this needn’t be a problem because their simple yet elegant design ensures that they suit any style.